Pawcharz/warehouse-bot-training/experiments/sb3_custom_comparison/README.md

 ```

 ### Results
-Results of the comparison can be found at `experiments/sb3_custom_comparison/tensorboard_logs` and can be run with following command: `tensorboard --logdir=<path>` where path is absolute path to tensorboard_logs
+Results of the comparison can be found at `experiments/sb3_custom_comparison/tensorboard_logs` and can be run with following command: `tensorboard --logdir=<path>` where path is absolute path to tensorboard_logs.

+The final outputs of the training are following:

 ## Conclusions
 add here